hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="alicloudlistauthroles"></a>
 # **AliCloudListAuthRoles**
-> void AliCloudListAuthRoles (string list, string alicloudMountPath = null)
+> void AliCloudListAuthRoles (string alicloudMountPath = "alicloud", TimeSpan? wrapTTL = null)

 Lists all the roles that are registered with Vault.